onoderis/bgc-script/readme.md

 # About this script
-Some of the controls in genshin impact can be annoying or frustrating.
+Some of the controls in genshin impact could be annoying or frustrating.
 So I tried to fix it with this script.
+**This script isn't maintained anymore.**

 ### How to use it
 1. Download [autohotkey](https://www.autohotkey.com) (current version)